• About TTT

 5. Head To Deep Texas Hill Country

-A few short miles from Austin in Dripping Springs, known for the “Gateway to the Hill Country.”
+A few short miles from Austin in Dripping Springs, known as the “Gateway to the Hill Country.”
 Someone told me it’s the only Hill Country town with all three: wineries, brewers, and distilleries.
-I think you’re drinking is covered in this town.
-I’ll be headed there in a few short weeks and can’t wait to visit the Hamilton Pool Reserve.
+I think your drinking is covered in this town.
+I’ll be headed there in a few weeks and can’t wait to visit the Hamilton Pool Reserve.
 After looking it up, I’m almost positive you’ll want to see it.
 I believe reservations are needed.

 Besides being a small-town charmer, Georgetown has three distinguished 18-hole golf courses, Inner Space Caverns, and Texas’s most beautiful town square.
 And, if you plan your visit around April, the red poppies are out, and the town celebrates with a Red Poppy Festival.